Marbjo07/Grid-Load/README.md

 ## Overview

-Grid Load is a project designed to optimize the charging schedules for a fleet of electric cars.
-The system accounts for station capacities, charging requirements for various trips, and cost constraints over 100 nights.
+Grid Load is a heuristic task where you optimize the charging schedules for a fleet of electric cars.
+The system accounts for station capacities, electricity prices, charging requirements for various trips over 100 nights.

 ## Project Structure